-Contents Index Find Switch-on Controls of the TNC Fundamentals Controls Switch-on and crossing over the reference points can vary depending on the machine tool.
-Roter to your machine manual.
+Contents Index Find Switch-on Controls of the TNC Fundamentals Contents Switch-on and crossing over the reference points can vary depending on the machine tool.
+Refer to your machine manual.
 First Steps with the TNC 320 Introduction Switch on the power supply for TNC and machine.
-The TNC then displays the following dialog: SYSTEM STARTUP Programming: Fundamenta > TNC is started Programming: Programmin POWER INTERRUPTED Programming: Tools CE TNC message that the power was interrupted-clear the message Programming: Programmin The meaning one on power was memoried-does no meaning Programming: Data transfe COMPILE A PLC PROGRAM Programming: Subprogram The PLC program of the TNC is automatically compiled Programming: Q Parameters RELAY EXT.
-DC VOLTAGE MISSING Programming: Miscellaneo Switch on external dc voltage.
-The TNC checks the functioning of the EMERGENCY STOP circuit Programming: Special func MANUAL OPERATION TRAVERSE REFERENCE POINTS Programming: Multiple Axis TRAVERSE REPERENCE POINTS Nanual operation and setup Cross the reference points manually in the displayed sequence: For each axis press the machine START button, or · Switch-on, switch-off THE THE STREET BASIN, M Switch-on X Eross the reference points in any sequence: Press and hold the machine axis direction button for each axis until the reference point has been towerved.
-Switch-off Noving the machine axes (Y) BACK FORWARD PAGE PAGE DIRECTORY WINDOW SWITCH
+The TNC then displays the following dialog: SYSTEM STARTUP Programming: Fundamenta TNC is started Programming: Programmin POWER INTERRUPTED Programming: Tools CE TNC message that the power was interrupted-clear the message Programming: Programmin COMPILE A PLC PROGRAM Programming: Data transfe > The PLC program of the TNC is automatically compiled Programming: Subprogram RELAY EXT.
+DC VOLTAGE MISSING Programming: Q Parameters Programming: Miscellaneo Switch on external dc voltage.
+The TNC checks the functioning of the EMERGENCY STOP circuit Programming: Special func MANUAL OPERATION TRAVERSE REFERENCE POINTS Programming: Multiple Axis ROVERSE REFERENCE POINTS Nanual operation and setup Cross the reference points manually in the displayed sequence: For each axis press machine START button, or the Switch-on, switch-off Switch-on Cross the reference points in any sequence: Press and held the machine axis direct button for each axis until the reference point has been traversed on Switch-off Moving the machine axes (Y) BACK FORWARD PAGE PAGE DIRECTORY WINDOW SWITCH - -